lbryio/lbry.com/content/faq/contributing.md

 How to get contribute:

 1. **Identify the component you want to work on**.
 LBRY has code bases in Python, JavaScript, PHP, and C++.
 See [Ecosystem Overview](#ecosystem-overview).
-1. **Get setup.** Each repo has a README.md or INSTALL.md with instructions on how to get the repo up and running properly.
+1. **Get set up.** Each repo has a README.md or INSTALL.md with instructions on how to get the repo up and running properly.
 1. **Find something to work on**.
 Look for issues tagged "Contributor Friendly" inside of the repo you selected.
 These are good for new contributors.
 Of course, you are also welcome to work on something not currently filed if you have your own idea!
 1. **Abide coding and commit standards**.
 Look for a STANDARDS.md document in the repo you are working on for repo specific instructions.
 Update CHANGELOG.md (if it exists) along with your pull request.
 1. **Questions or problems?
 Ask!**.
 The #dev channel of [our chat](https://slack.lbry.io) is full of other LBRY community devs and team members.